yankeygilbert/ALFPHA/README.md

 // All about project

 ** This system system uses:  **

-   -Ganache Framework
    - Remix ide and soldity compiler
    - Metamask
+   - Ganache Framework

-This  is an authenticaton system for cerfificates  verfication with unique tokens.
+This  is an authenticaton system for certificates verfication with unique tokens.
 These tokens are signed  on  the  ethereum network running  on a local machine (NB. this can deployed through  other test networks)
+The certificates are verfied through  a web frontweb